Do you want to set the page on fire? Write as fast as you can and clean it up later.

 Successful writers write, rather than just think about writing, talk about writing, or plan what they’ll write when they get a cabin in the woods.
 Yet even accomplished writers sometimes get “blocked,” losing access to their in-the-zone writing mind.
 Steve O’Keefe offers proven techniques and practices for jump-starting stalled ideas, honed during his many years of working in virtually every aspect of publishing.
 His innovative, often unconventional exercises will get you writing and accessing your own unique voice — a voice the world wants to read!
 Containing a career’s worth of writing and publishing savvy, as well as the advice of expert authors gleaned from hundreds of interviews, Set the Page on Fire is the kind of nuts-and-bolts coaching and encouragement invaluable to novice and veteran writers alike.

-Set the Page on Fire: Secrets of Successful Writers by Steve O’Keefe was published on June 11, 2019.
+Set the Page on Fire: Secrets of Successful Writers by Steve O’Keefe was published on June 11, 2019 by New World Library.

 Other Writing Book Reviews